 Your journey happens with pedal-powered carts that ride on the railroad tracks through Aquidneck Island, one of my favorite places in Rhode Island.
 Because you are attached to the track, you don’t have to be able to ride a bike.
 You also go at your own pace, so this adventure is available for everyone.
 We were paired with a guide since there were five of us, so they connected a car of two and a car of four.
 My boys pedaled quickly, as boys like to do.
 The guide said we broke a speed record with him.
 I was able to sit back, enjoy the stunning views of Narragansett Bay, and take lots of pictures.

 Everyone we encountered, from other guests to employees, were friendly and welcoming.
 The staff was so helpful and made the whole experience relaxing.
 The group tops out around 50, so the experience was like a small party when we got to the bluffs.

-The other option is the northern circuit which is 6 miles without as long of a break, but offers great views of the Mount Hope bridge.
-You will also go through waterfront estates, golf courses, the Newport Preservation Society Topiary Gardens and the Audubon Society Nature Preserve.
+The other option is the northern circuit, which is 6 miles without as long of a break but offers excellent views of the Mount Hope bridge.
+You will also go through waterfront estates, golf courses, the Newport Preservation Society Topiary Gardens, and the Audubon Society Nature Preserve.

-First decide when you want to go and make a reservation.
-Then put on some comfortable clothes, closed-toe shoes and bug spray and get ready to explore Rhode Island in a new, relaxing and really fun way!
+First, decide when you want to go and make a reservation.
+Then put on some comfortable clothes, closed-toe shoes, and bug spray and get ready to explore Rhode Island in a new, relaxing, and enjoyable way!

-For the Fourth of July they ran a special event which ended in watching fireworks from four cities.
-Foliage tours and a haunted rides are also in their plans, so keep an eye open for these fun events!
+For the Fourth of July, they ran a special event which ended in watching fireworks from four cities.
+Foliage tours and haunted rides are also in their plans, so keep an eye open for these fun events!

 Thank you again to Alex, Mary Jo and Mark for hosting such a fun outing for my family.
-The kids are already asking when we can come again.
+The kids are already asking when we can come back.